albertandrejev/prepare-node/README.md

 ## Minimum requirements

 * Debian 10 "Buster";
-* Two servers (validator and sentry);
 * Access via ssh by pub key;
-* Internal network with those two servers interconnect with each other.
 * Ansible 2.9

 ## Installation of the additional roles